Clinical Trial

 Disease info:

-B-cell Acute Lymphoblastic Leukemia is an aggressive (fast-growing) type of leukemia (blood cancer) in which too many B-cell lymphoblasts (immature white blood cells) are found in the bone marrow and blood.
-It is the most common type of acute lymphoblastic leukemia (ALL).
-Also called B-cell acute lymphocytic leukemia and precursor B-lymphoblastic leukemia.
+Leukaemia is cancer of the white blood cells which are responsible for fighting infection.
+In leukaemia, the bone marrow produces abnormal levels of white blood cells.
+B-cell acute lymphoblastic leukaemia (B-ALL) is an aggressive (fast-growing) type of leukaemia in which too many B-cell lymphoblasts (immature white blood cells) are found in the bone marrow and blood.
+It is the most common type of ALL.
+Also called B-cell acute lymphocytic leukaemia and precursor B-lymphoblastic leukaemia.

 Frequency: